MarlonBando/masbench/docs/source/running_benchmarks.rst

    Error: Benchmark with name 'my-benchmark' already exists.
 Please remove it before running a new one.

-You have several options:
+You have two options:

 1. **Choose a different name**: Use a new benchmark name
-2. **Remove the existing benchmark**: Delete the folder manually
+2. **Remove the existing benchmark**: Use the ``rm`` command
-3. **Rename the existing benchmark**: Move it to preserve the results

 .. code-block:: bash

    # Remove existing benchmark
-   rm -rf benchmark-results/my-benchmark
+   masbench rm my-benchmark

-   # Or rename it to preserve results
-   mv benchmark-results/my-benchmark benchmark-results/my-benchmark-old
+   # Then run your new benchmark
+   masbench run my-benchmark

 Server Not Found
 ~~~~~~~~~~~~~~~~